Home / rPET vs vPET

 Lower, as it diverts waste from landfill and reduces the need for new fossil-based feedstocks.

-With modern “super-clean” recycling and decontamination, rPET can achieve near-identical quality and can be suitable for direct food contact where approved (for example, under relevant FDA processes).
+With modern “super-clean” recycling and decontamination, rPET can achieve near-identical quality that is strictly regulated in food or beverage packaging.

 Strengthens local collection and recycling systems and creates a domestic material stream, improving resilience.